You already know that limited-time offers are a powerful marketing tool.

-When HubSpot performed an A/B test using a control page and a limited-time offer page, the limited-time offer outperformed the control by 8%.
+When HubSpot, for example, performed an A/B test using a control page and a limited-time offer page, the limited-time offer outperformed the control by 8 percent.

 But you can’t just promise a time-constraining offer and leave it at that.
 You have to captivate your audience with your copy and convince them to say “yes.”

 Use these five writing tricks to get your audience to act on limited-time special offers.